arangodb/docs/3.11/arangosearch.md

 ## Getting Started with ArangoSearch

+ArangoSearch introduces the concept of **Views**, which can be seen as virtual collections.
+There are two types of Views:

+- **ArangoSearch Views**:
-ArangoSearch introduces the concept of **Views** which can be seen as virtual collections.
-Each View represents an inverted index to provide fast full-text searching over one or multiple linked collections and holds the configuration for the search capabilities, such as the attributes to index.
+  Each View of the `arangosearch` type represents an inverted index to provide fast full-text searching over one or multiple linked collections and holds the configuration for the search capabilities, such as the attributes to index.
   It can cover multiple or even all attributes of the documents in the linked collections.

+- **Search Alias Views**:
+  Views of the `search-alias` type reference one or more [Inverted indexes](indexing-inverted.html).
+Inverted indexes are defined on the collection level and can be used stand-alone for filtering, but adding them to a Search Alias View enables you to search over multiple collections at once, called "federated search", and offers you the same capabilities for ranking search results by relevance like with ArangoSearch Views.
+Each inverted index can index multiple or even all attribute of the documents of the collection it is defined for.

 {% hint 'info' %}
-ArangoSearch Views are not updated synchronously as the source collections change in order to minimize the performance impact.
+Views are not updated synchronously as the source collections change in order to minimize the performance impact.
 They are **eventually consistent**, with a configurable consolidation policy.
 {% endhint %}